Qirwash ibn al-Muqallad: Downfall and death

 By 1048/9, another rival had emerged, his brother Abu Kamil Baraka.
 Qirwash was supported by Quraysh, the son of Badran, who forced Baraka to flee, but in June 1049 the armies of the two brothers clashed openly, and several of Qirwash's followers defected.
 Baraka captured Qirwash and brought him to Mosul.
 For a while, Qirwash remained the nominal emir of the Uqaylids, but de facto rule passed to Baraka, who imprisoned Qirwash in 1050.

-When Baraka died in 1052, he was succeeded by his own son, Quraysh.
+When Baraka died in 1052, he was succeeded by Badran's son, Quraysh.
 Shortly after, on 27 October 1052, Qirwash died at the fortress of al-Jarrahiya; according to at least one report, assassinated at his nephew's orders.